speakninja/speakninja.github.io/index.md

 Have you ever confused 😕 about how to start public speaking in Tech Industry? which conferences are looking for speakers? how to deliver a talk? or need recommendation of public speaking resources?

-Speakninja will deliver up-to-date 📢 Call for Proposals (CFPs), Inspiration talk and video speaking tips and all public speaking resources 📚 straight to your 📥 inbox.
+Speakninja is a newsletter that deliver up-to-date 📢 Call for Proposals (CFPs), Inspiration talk and video 📹, speaking tips and all public speaking resources 📚 straight to your 📥 inbox.

 ## Batteries Included